b-brankovics/grabb/README.md

 Run GRAbB.pl without any arguments and it prints the Usage information

-The documentation is this file and the files mantioned at the [examples](#examples).
+The documentation is this file and the files mentioned at the [examples](#examples).

 #### Examples